-This aromatic Creamy Prawns with Chickpeas recipe is a dairy free, low fat dish that comes together in as little as 10 minutes!
-A quick and delicious dinner idea, best served with rice or quinoa.
+These aromatic, dairy free, creamy prawns with chickpeas and thai basil are a low fat dish that comes together in as little as 10 minutes!
+This quick and delicious dinner idea can be served with rice, quinoa, couscous or bulgur wheat.

 If you use Thai basil in your cooking then you know what a versatile, fantastic ingredient it is.
 It’s got a lovely subtle aniseed flavour, ideal to use in Asian style dishes including coconut and seafood.